+Figure 1: The BIG-IP tier provides advanced layer 4/7 traffic management and security services

 Prerequisites

 The following guidance assumes that you have an Equinix Metal account, a basic understanding of the Equinix Metal platform and the deployment process.
 Additionally, it is assumed the reader is familiar with KVM hypervisor configuration as well as F5 BIG-IP application delivery terminology and configuration as well as two BIG-IP license keys.